 Most radio stations ask listeners to call in to the same telephone number for all of their giveaways.
 You can give yourself an edge by adding these numbers to the speed dial of your telephone or cell phone.

 Not only will you dial more quickly, but you won't run the risk of misdialing when you make your call and losing your chance to win.

-It's a good idea to cross-reference the phone number you have on speed dial with your notes before it's time to make the call, though.
+It's a good idea to cross-reference the phone number you have on speed dial with your notes ahead of time, though.
 You don't want to call the wrong number if the giveaway is using a different line.

-A common mistake with radio giveaways is to call once and give up if they hit a busy signal.
-It's likely that you will be calling at the same time as many other callers, but that doesn't mean that you don't have a chance of winning.
+A common mistake with radio giveaways is to call once and give up if you hit a busy signal.
+It's likely that you're calling at the same time as many other entrants, but that doesn't mean that you don't have a chance of winning.

 When you get a busy signal, hang up and call again immediately.
 And again.
 And again.
 Even if you get through and find out that you are not the right caller, try again.
 Many people have redialed and won the next time their call got through.

 Don't give up if it seems like a lot of time has passed; some stations wait a while before they start picking winners.
 Keep calling until the winner is announced on the air.

 Use Flash and Redial or Continuous Redial